Best Resources for Healing Relational Trauma

 A clinician-curated collection of books, articles, guides, and tools for driven women doing the deep work of relational healing.

 Relational trauma doesn’t announce itself.
-It accumulates — in the patterns you keep repeating, the relationships that feel familiar even when they hurt, the way you learned to earn love rather than simply receive it.
+It accumulates.
+In the patterns you keep repeating, the relationships that feel familiar even when they hurt, the way you learned to earn love rather than simply receive it.

 Annie Wright, LMFT’s Clinical Guides